loginom/loginom-help-en-omegat/data/processors/transformation/java-script/README.md

 The objects specified above are imported from the built-in module: `"builtIn/Data"`.
 The import string of these objects is added to the text of the code executed by the node by default.

-In the context of the JavaScript code execution the *Calculator* functions are available.
+In the context of the JavaScript code execution, the *Calculator* functions are available.
 They are imported from the [built-in module`"builtIn/Calc"`](./calc-functions.md).

-## Processing of errors
+## Processing of Errors

 When calling the *Preview* window or executing the node, the message informing about detected syntactic and execution errors is shown specifying position of the code with an error.